jessicadavey/chant-counter/README.md

-# chant-counter
+# Chant Counter
-A counter for chanting rounds.

-Vanilla js, css, html
+A simple counter for chanting mantra rounds on beads.
+It uses LocalStorage to keep track of the number between page reloads, and automatically resets daily.